grid-line

 by Josh Howarth

 Every day, millions of users worldwide log into TikTok to scroll through short-form videos.
-The social media app has become a global phenomenon and created a new generation of influencers with millions of followers.
+The social media app has become a global phenomenon, spawning a new generation of influencers in the process.

 With the top TikTok influencers pulling in millions of dollars per year, aspiring content creators are flocking to the platform in hopes of achieving similar success.